General FAQs

 How do I assess course equivalents?

 Count your contact hours per course.
-Usually at UBC, a three credit course is thirty nine contact hours in classrooms.
-Please see our academic self-assessment page.
+Usually at UBC, a three credit course is 39 contact hours in classrooms over a 13-week term.
+Please see our Academic Requirements page.

 What credits would be approved for the requirements?